Commontime (album): Pop, funk, other genre influences

 Commontime has been described as Field Music's most accessible album to date, to which David Brewis responded: "I am okay with the word 'accessible'".
 The album's songs encompass a wide range of genres and influences; as Larry Bartleet of NME wrote: "There are references to just about every genre you can think of here, from funk and R&B to classical and glam rock, all bound together with the Brewis’ usual wiry textures."
 David described Commontime as "a distillation of all of the elements that make up Field Music".
 The album has been described as art rock, art pop, indie pop, chamber pop, and sophisti-pop.
 It features progressive rock elements, similar to those of Field Music's previous album Plumb, though Under the Radar writer Cody Ray Shafer argued Commontime was a "much more focused effort, more consistent and straightforward" than Plumb, with "a more precise emphasis on sticking to one idea at a time".

 Commontime also had a stronger pop music sound than previous Field Music albums.
 Peter Brewis said: "We really do love pop music and that love of pop is still there" on Commontime, though he argued Field Music approached pop "maybe in a slightly different way" than other bands.
 Despite the greater emphasis on pop in Commontime, Edgardo Rodríguez of No Ripcord argued that the band had "been hinting at this direction" since as early as its 2007 album Tones of Town.
 Pitchfork writer T. Cole Rachel described Commontime as "splitting the difference" between the "artful leanings" of Field Music's Measure (2010) and the "more conventional post-punk pop immediacy" of the band's 2005 self-titled debut album.

 Several tracks on Commontime were similar in style to those from the School of Language album Old Fears, which David Brewis described as "wiry pop funk".
 David said this similarity was deliberate: "It all feeds into this linear – if not a straight line – vision of what we are doing. ...
 There is no way I could blank all of that stuff out, because what I was doing on the School of Language record was exactly the music I wanted to make at the time."
 Several music writers noted the funk influence on Commontime, with Pat Levy of Consequence of Sound calling it "funky and poppy", The Independent writer Kevin Harley noting its "snappy funk grooves", and John Freeman of The Quietus describing it as "intricate prog-funk" with a "a pop sensibility".
-Several writers particularly compared it to the funk style of the Talking Heads.
+Several writers particularly compared it to the funk style of Talking Heads.
 Harley wrote that Field Music often kept the funk influence modest and economical, resulting in a "tight, frugal funk".
 Mac Randall of The New York Observer argued Commontime's "non-funky tracks" were less overtly complex than much of Field Music's earlier work, particularly Plumb, which Randall said "consisted in large part of fragments within fragments, changing mood and tempo with alarming frequency".